spearheadsys/check_mk-documentation/multisite.rst

 Distributed monitoring
 -----------
 Distributed monitoring is extremely useful in many situations.
 Check_MK allows for the centralized viewing of data as well as replication of data to remote sites.

+There are many other functionalities that Multisite can offer.
+Your best option is to dive in and test out the functionalities.

+More details are available at the official documentation http://mathias-kettner.com/checkmk.html.